NATIONAL OPPOSITE DAY

 Good morning, or is it good night?
 Hello, or is it goodbye?
 I am cold, or am I hot?

-The aim of the day is to have fun all day long saying exactly opposite of what you really mean.
+The aim of the day is to have fun all day long saying exactly the opposite of what you really mean.
 This day has kids rejoicing everywhere.
 It is also a great day for adults to play along and break out of the winter blues.
 Maybe we should have dinner for breakfast and breakfast for dinner!

 Most sources say that Opposite Day is always observed on January 25th while other sources say it is celebrated by some on January 7th.
 It is also believed to be celebrated by a group of people on the 25th of each month of the year.

 Sponge Bob Square Pants even got into the act, with an episode containing the whimsical nature of this day.